How to tell when it’s time for new shoes

 This wear pattern isn’t limited to just the soles.
-Creasing in the cushioning of the shoe, or bulging in the upper (the covering the top of your foot) can also reveal abnormal motion patterns and tell a story about how your feet move.
+Creasing in the cushioning of the shoe, or bulging in the upper (the part that covers the top your foot) can also reveal abnormal motion patterns and tell a story about how your feet move.

 In many styles of footwear, you can remove the liner that rests under your foot.
 You can check the wear and function by looking at this liner.

 Any areas with large indents or impressions can show wear and pressure points – just like the bottoms of your shoes.
 You may also see impressions of your toes; make sure there is room between them and the end of the liner, or else you may be wearing shoes that are too small!

 Shoes that rely on cushioning to protect from impact (such as running, walking, or hiking styles) will often have a shorter shelf life.
 A good pair should last between 500 to 800 kilometres of use.
 If you don’t track your daily mileage, this roughly equates to 6 months – 1 year of regular use.
 However, for people who work on their feet every day, they may not last more than 3 – 4 months!

 Pay attention to how your shoes feel over time, and rotate through more than one pair at a time.
 This way, your shoe cushioning has more time to recover in between uses.

 For stylish shoes that aren’t worn for extensive walking, the fit is a more important benchmark.
 Our feet change over time; the footwear that fit 5 years ago may not feel so great today!
 Make sure any structure or support in the shoe doesn’t break down or become too flexible with regular use.